 Leaders recognize their need to attract followers.
-Followership is key to understanding leadership.
+Followership is the key to understanding leadership.
 To follow, people must feel confident in the direction in which the leader is headed.
 To have this level of confidence, the leader must have clearly communicated the overall direction, the key outcomes desired, and the principal strategies agreed upon to reach the outcomes.

 One of the key factors in whether an employee stays with their current employer is that the employee has confidence and trust that the leaders know what they are doing.
-This confidence gives employees the control they need for their livelihood and supporting their family.
+This confidence gives employees the control they need for their livelihood and supporting their families.

 Consequently, people can have confidence that their leader won’t punish them for their efforts if they take reasonable and responsible risks that are well thought out and well-founded.
 They are accountable and responsible to deserve their leader's confidence and trust.